Senate Chaplain Barry Black: My friends, God wants us to pray when we need Him, even as a parent wants to be with a child who needs him or her.

 1 Chronicles, chapter 4:9 and10.
 The Bible says that this Jabez fellow who prayed a powerful prayer, he made his voice heard in heaven, says Jabez was more honorable than his brothers.
 And his mother named him Jabez because she said, “I bore him with sorrow.”

 And Jabez said, “I want you to enlarge my territory.”
-You see, you have not because you asked not.
+You see, you have not because you ask not.
 And then I love it.
 He says, “I want You to keep Your hand on me.”
-Oh, my friends, just to have God’s hand on us, we ought to pray that God hand will be on our President.
-I was talking with a Vice President backstage and I said I am praying that the hand of God will be on you.
+Oh, my friends, just to have God’s hand on us, we ought to pray that God’s hand will be on our President.
+I was talking with the Vice President backstage and I said, I am praying that the hand of God will be on you.
 Ezekiel 37 says, “The hand of the Lord was upon me.”
 We need people who govern, who have the hand of God on them.
 (Applause)

-John: Yeah that download is at www.focusonthefamily.com/radio.
-And let’s rejoin Chaplain Black as he concludes the story about Jabez as found in 1 Chronicles and carries that into his prayer point.
+John: Yeah that download is at focusonthefamily.com/radio.
+And let’s rejoin Chaplain Black as he concludes the story about Jabez as found in 1 Chronicles and carries that into his next prayer point.

 End of Program Note

 Chaplain Black: And then he said, “I want you to keep me from evil, that it will not grieve me.”
 My friends, God is no respecter of persons, Acts chapter 10 verse 34.
 If He did it for Jabez, He will do it for you and He will do it for me.
 So pray out of a sense of need.